dfrechdev/apexjs-template-js-lib/README.md

 -   **Library code**: This will be the code that is exposed on your APEX page and contains all of your source code.
 As with the library name, the library code may only include letters, numbers, underscores and hashes.
 By default, your library name is used for the library code as well.

 -   **Initial version**: Define the initial version of your library.
 The version needs to follow the [semantic versioning][semver] rules.
-By default, version 1.0.0 is us1d.
+The default is version 1.0.0.

 -   **output format**: The output format defines the module you want to create.
 By default, the library is created as an IIFE (Immediately Invoked Function Execution), which is s good fit for browsers.
 If you want to use your library in other modules/libraries however, you might want to choose another format.